Last-Men-Standing/blueview-database/README.md

 - `psql -U postgres postgres`
 - `sudo -u postgres psql postgres` depending on the specifics of your installation.
-Use

 - `\q`
-To exit the prompt
+Use this to exit the prompt

 ## Running the Initialization Script